Chirag-tech/Netflix-clone-landing-page-/README.md

 # Netflix-clone-landing-page-
-A clone of Netflix's landing page using html(with flexbox and grid),css and javascript.
+A clone of Netflix's landing page using html,css (with flexbox and grid) and javascript.
 No additional frameworks used.